SAP/alert-notification-node-client/docs/event-api-objects/objects-overview.md

 ## Event API's objects

-In this section you will learn about the objects passed and received by Alert Notificaiton event's endpoints.
+In this section you will learn about the objects which have to be used in order to send/get event/_s_.